With so many NFT projects already in the market and so many new one popping up, how do you know which are worth investing in?

 Depending on the type of investor you are, monitoring the activity trend of an NFT can help with your decision.
 If you plan on being a short-term NFT investor you might want to consider projects on their way up and try to get in as early.
 Ideally the pre-sale or shortly after launch where you can see what’s available on marketplaces like OpenSea.

 For longer-term NFT HODLers, short-term price movements should not be as concerning.
-BUt then again how long is something like a Bored Ape or a CryptoPunk going to have a market of people willing to buy it for more than you did?
-It’s very hard to say.
+Then again, how long is something like a Bored Ape or a CryptoPunk going to have a market of people willing to buy it for more than you did?

 6